We have many buildings and areas in the City of Boroondara that are heritage protected.

 A heritage precinct is an area made up of heritage places that are historically related or have common characteristics.
 They are often a group of houses or shopping strips.

-To learn more about heritage protection in Victoria, visit the Department of Environment, Land, Water and Planning website.
+To learn more about heritage protection in Victoria, visit the Department of Environment, Land, Water and Planning website-external site.